-Kenneth Fishman has practiced family law exclusively since his call to the Bar in 2009.
-He has extensive experience in all aspects of family law including negotiating and drafting domestic contracts and advocating for clients before all levels of court in Ontario.
+Kenneth has extensive experience in all aspects of family law, including negotiating and drafting domestic contracts and advocating for clients before all levels of court in Ontario.
 He also frequently represents clients at both mediations and arbitrations.
-His significant experience includes assisting clients with issues related to child and spousal support, property division, and parenting.
+His significant experience includes assisting clients with issues related to child and spousal support, property division and parenting.
 Kenneth acts for clients based in Ontario and internationally.